All-New Halloween Spooktacular!: Music

 Theme song composers Kristen Anderson-Lopez and Robert Lopez found the 1990s to be the most challenging era to write a theme song for due to them both being at college during that decade when they did not have a television.
 Their song for this episode, "Let's Keep it Going", is an alternative punk rock track similar to "Boss of Me" by They Might Be Giants, the theme song for Malcolm in the Middle.
 It went through three different sets of lyrics, and was performed by Anderson-Lopez and riot grrrl artist Kathleen Hanna.
 Anderson-Lopez felt having Hanna perform on the track added an "incredible authenticity" to it.
 Since the episode shows things beginning to unravel for Maximoff, Lopez and Anderson-Lopez wanted the theme song to have a chaotic element to it and a feeling of alienation.
 A soundtrack album for the episode was released digitally by Marvel Music and Hollywood Records on February 19, 2021, featuring composer Christophe Beck's score.
 The first track is the episode's theme song written by Anderson-Lopez and Lopez.

 Marketing

 In early December 2020, six posters for the series were released daily, each depicting a decade from the 1950s through the 2000s.
 Charles Pulliam-Moore from io9 noted the comic-accurate costumes worn by Maximoff and Vision in the poster, and felt the lack of the previous posters' yellow light could indicate that Vision is "somewhat removed" from Maximoff's story.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including t-shirts, accessories, houseware, and Funko Pops of the characters in their Halloween costumes.
 In March 2021, Marvel partnered with chef Justin Warner to release a recipe for Full-er Size Halloween Candy Bars based on Billy and Tommy trick-or-treating in the episode and their quest to get giant candy bars.

+Release

+"All-New Halloween Spooktacular!" was released on the streaming service Disney+ on February 12, 2021.
+The episode, along with the rest of WandaVision, was released on Ultra HD Blu-ray and Blu-ray on November 28, 2023.